-Treatment of finger problems in climbers with local-osteopathic Isele-methods: A Pilot study
+Treatment of finger problems in climbers with the local-osteopathic Isele-method: a Pilot study

 To date, none of the conservative therapeutic approaches can be considered gold standard.
 Conservative finger therapy is mainly focused on the rehabilitation process following the ruptures described above.

 In the context of the present pilot- and feasibility-study 61 patients with climbing-related undefined finger symptoms underwent a new local osteopathic therapy, involving the Isele-method and Isele–techniques.
 In contrast to established conservative therapeutic concepts, all patients were only treated once and received neither advice concerning therapy or behaviour nor a specific training program.
 The only requirement: climbing was prohibited for a minimum of 48 hours after treatment.
 Any change regarding the finger injury or symptoms was assessed at three occasions via patient interview and questionnaire including a visual analogue scale.

 A clear benefit could be observed for all surveyed areas, specifically regarding possible intensity and extent of the training.
 Furthermore, a notable relief of pain and other symptoms during climbing and an increase in quality of life were reported by patients.
 Although the Isele-methods were reported to be painful to some extent they were consistently evaluated positively by the patients.

 There is no perfect treatment.
 I think that we must listen to our patients much more (rather than just checking their X-ray).

 My background as osteopath, physiotherapist and state-approved climbing trainer of course influences my approach on how I deal with climbing related problems.